AsmaraLehrmann/ObsidianVault_PhDone/README.md

 # ObsidianVault_PhDone
 This is a cleaned version of my Obsidian vault setup to organize my tasks for my PhD.
 It was designed as a reusable to-do list template.
+Created with the assistance of ChatGPT-5.

 ## How to use
 1. Download this repository as a ZIP (`Code > Download ZIP`) or clone it.